Get Ahead Before the Year Ends: The 10 Skills You’ll Need for 2026

 How to build it:

-Take short courses on AI and digital tools (LinkedIn Learning) or Coursera’s AI for Everyone.
+Take short courses on LinkedIn Learning or Coursera’s AI for Everyone.

-Experiment with AI-powered tools like ChatGPT, Canva Magic Write, or Microsoft Copilot.
+Experiment with ChatGPT, Canva Magic Write, or Microsoft Copilot.

 2. Adaptability and Flexibility